- Editor’s Note: This report will be updated occasionally as agencies continue to name and list their CDOs.

 - Department of Commerce — Ed Kearns, CDO at the National Oceanic and Atmospheric Administration, has been tapped for a detail as CDO at Commerce.

-- NASA — Ron Thompson, previously of USDA, started his gig as CDO of NASA on Monday, a spokesperson told FedScoop.
+- NASA — Ron Thompson, previously of USDA, is serving as CDO of NASA, a spokesperson told FedScoop.

 - Social Security Administration — Laura Train, who is also listed as associate commissioner of the Office of Data Exchange, Policy Publications, and International Negotiations, is SSA’s CDO, the agency told FedScoop.